Composite fencing is becoming increasingly popular. But how does it compare to traditional wooden fencing?

 Composite fencing is made from a mixture of plastic and wood fibres with some fencing coated with an additional layer of plastic to aid weather resistance.
 Most composite fencing will come with between a 5 and 25 year guarantee against discolouration and wear.

 One of the areas where composite clearly beats wooden fencing is maintenance.
-For almost all wooden fencing you will need to treat it every 1 to 2 years which can be time consuming.
+For almost all wooden fencing you will need to treat it every 1 to 2 years with fence stain or paint which can be time consuming.

 Composite fencing never needs treatment and is unlikely to even need cleaning as it provides no where for dirt to cling.